spinnaker/governance/rfc/cdevents-spinnaker.md

    ```
    - When Spinnaker CDEvents webhook receives a CDEvent, it will be invoked with the POST RequestMapping(`/webhooks/cdevents/artifactPackaged`) using `WebhooksController` in `echo-webhooks` project.
     - The CDEvent will be converted to the Spinnaker event (`com.netflix.spinnaker.echo.api.events.Event`), Spinnaker Event may need some changes to convert from CDEvent
-    - And the Event will be propogated to the `EventPropagator` to process the request
+    - And the Event will be propagated to the `EventPropagator` to process the request
     - Using `TriggerMonitor` in `echo-pipelinetriggers` project, the matching pipeline will be triggered by `PipelineInitiator`

       #### Sequence Diagram:

       ![sequence-cdevent-consume-webhook.png](./cdevents-spinnaker/sequence-cdevent-consume-webhook.png)

-    - A sample CURL command to send a `dev.cdevents.artifact.packaged` CDEvent to the knative like `events-broker` URL.
+    - A sample CURL command to send a `dev.cdevents.artifact.packaged` CDEvent to the Knative like `events-broker` URL.

    ```
    curl -X POST -d '{"id": "1234", "subject": "event"}' -H "Ce-Id: say-hello" -H "Ce-Specversion: 1.0" -H "Ce-Type: dev.cdevents.artifact.packaged" -H "Ce-Source: not-sendoff" -H "Content-Type: application/json" "http://events-broker-host/default/events-broker"